sshadmin/aws-snapbackup/README.md

 oldest one.. if resulting amount is still higher than threshold it continues to delete the oldest snapshot till the desired quantity is reached.

-**__BEWARE__** If deleting of the last snapshots fails, the script automatically steps to "the snapshot after the last one", and continues.

 You can also specify the _minumin number of days_ that are neede before the script would make a new snapshot of a single volume with option __-m__.

 If CRT and PK files are not provided respectively as 'cert.pem' and 'pk.pem' under directory '/etc/aws' you should specify them both with __-C__ and __-K__

+**__WARNING 1__** If deleting of the last snapshots fails, the script automatically steps to "the snapshot after the last one", and continues.

+**__WARNING 2__** At the moment the script is very slow and takes approximately 1-3 minutes to complete..
+This is mainly due to the slow answer time of AWS API but we have plans to make this better in future releases.

 ## Help